 SSU Student and Community Naturalists

 We will meet in the Osborn Preserve parking lot.
-Trail groups leave promptly at 10 A.M. to explore different areas of the preserve, learning nature observation skills and knowledge along the way, as well as ways to take this new information back home and take action.
+Trail groups leave promptly at 10 A.M.; The gate into the parking lot will only be open 9:40-10:20am.
+We will explore different areas of the preserve, learning nature observation skills and knowledge along the way, as well as ways to take this new information back home and take action.
 Groups will break for lunch on the trail, and return to the parking lot at the end of the hike by 2 P.M.

 Learn about becoming a trained Naturalist at the following links:

 These hikes are family-friendly and open to all.
 Minors must be accompanied by a legal guardian.
 No strollers are permitted due to narrow, rocky, unpaved trails.
 No previous experience or knowledge is required.

 Expect to hike at least 1 mile with 200 foot elevation gain, and some groups will hike up to 3.5 miles with 500 feet elevation gain, adaptable to participants' abilities.
 Tours are variable in length, adapted to the interests and expertise of participants and naturalists, and governed by current environmental conditions.